2011 Heritage Classic: Teams and venue

 The Flames lobbied the NHL for the opportunity to host an outdoor game for some time.
 Team president Ken King said the fans consistently asked for such a game in Calgary, and the team quietly pressed the NHL for several years.
 They unsuccessfully sought to host a second outdoor game as part of a January 1 doubleheader with the 2010 NHL Winter Classic in Boston.

 When the league finally approved Calgary for 2011, the team considered where to host the game.
 They thought about building temporary stadiums west of the city limits or in Lake Louise and hosting the game at the foot of the Canadian Rockies.
 The team dismissed the latter idea as impractical, and settled on McMahon Stadium.
 The usual home of the Calgary Stampeders and the University of Calgary Dinos football teams, McMahon has a standard capacity of 35,650 but additional seating added in the north end zone pushed the capacity for this game over 41,000.

-It was the first outdoor game for the Flames in their franchise history but marked the second time the Canadiens participated in a NHL outdoor game.
+It was the first outdoor game for the Flames in their franchise history but marked the second time the Canadiens participated in an NHL outdoor game.
 Montreal defeated the Edmonton Oilers in the original Heritage Classic, held in Edmonton in 2003.

 The Flames were inundated with complaints from season ticket holders upset by their seat assignments and the cost of tickets.
 King responded to the concerns by noting that the league had purchased the game from the Flames, and the team was given a limited allotment of seats for its ticket holders.
 He also noted that it was possible that the event would lose money, even at ticket prices ranging between $49 and $249, but that the team brought the Heritage Classic to Calgary because the fans wanted the game to return to Canada.
 The Pittsburgh Penguins and Buffalo Sabres encountered similar issues allocating tickets for the Winter Classic.